kool-engine/kool/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/de.fabmax.kool/kool-core/badge.svg)](https://central.sonatype.com/artifact/de.fabmax.kool/kool-core)
 ![Build](https://github.com/fabmax/kool/workflows/Build/badge.svg)

-A multi-platform OpenGL / Vulkan based game engine that works on Desktop Java and browsers with WebGL2.
+A multi-platform OpenGL / WebGPU / Vulkan game engine that works on Desktop Java and browsers.

 I started working on a graphical scene editor.
 The editor is still in an early state and not very useful yet, but you can try the [Web Demo](https://fabmax.github.io/kool/kool-editor/)